 The Ridgway Athletic Park Preferred Concept Plan was developed with guidance from community members and Ridaway's Town Council as part of the public design process.
-(The three draft schematic plans that the public commented on are shown in the Appendix of this document.)
-This plan synthesizes the goals that were expressed by vested interest groups and citizens desired in a plan layout that can steer future development efforts at the Athletic Park.
+This plan synthesizes the desired goals expressed by vested interest groups and citizens in a plan layout to steer future development efforts at the Athletic Park.
 The plan focuses on maintaining existing desired amenities, expanding on athletic activities, and preserving the open atmosphere in the park.
-The activities that are offered in this concept plan are described in more detail below.
+The activities offered in this concept plan are described in more detail below.

-Tennis - The existing tennis courts at the Athletic Park will remain in their current location; however, the dual pickleball striping on the courts would be removed as the new pickleball court complex is developed in order to create separate use areas for tennis and pickleball.
+Tennis - The existing tennis courts at the Athletic Park will remain in their current location and shall be resurfaced.
+The dual pickleball striping on the courts will remain as the new pickleball court complex is developed in order to accommodate for large pickleball tournaments and keep the courts multi-functional.

 Pickleball - A new eight-court pickleball complex would be developed at the southeast area of the park close to parking, the new restroom, and the pavilion.
 (This location is also further from residential areas than the current multi-use tennis and basketball court location.)
-The pickleball complex would serve the 150+ members that are part of the Ridgway Pickleball Club.
+The pickleball complex would serve the 150+ members comprising the Ridgway Pickleball Club.
 The design features shaded viewing areas with benches between the courts as well as significant vegetated noise berm buffers on the north, east, and west sides of the courts to reduce sound impacts on neighboring residential areas.
 Future expansion for four additional pickleball courts could occur to the south of this proposed complex location if needed in the future.

 Playground with Climbing Boulder - The Athletic Park features many different sports fields and courts for older children and adults-necessitating the inclusion of a small play structure for younger-aged kids.
 A demonstration climbing boulder is also featured alongside the playground in the central location by the restroom as both would require safety surfacing beneath them.
-The play structure would be small in scale and would showcase two structures: one for children aged two through five and one for children aged five through 12.
+The play structure would be small in scale and would showcase two structures: one for children aged two through five and one for children aged five through twelve.
 A small swing set may also be included in the layout.
-The playground could be designed to be more rustic or nature-focused to match with the nearby demonstration climbing boulder or it could be bold, bright colors to attract kids' attention.
+The playground could be designed to be more rustic or nature-focused to match with the nearby demonstration climbing boulder; or it could be bold, bright colors to attract kids' attention.
 The climbing boulder could be natural or sculpted concrete and would be sized so that even adults could practice.
 Handholds may be natural or sculpted into the boulder or could be colorful and mounted.
 There are many different potential color schemes and layouts that the playground and climbing boulder could take on; however, there is consensus gleaned from the public process that both of these features are desired and needed at the Athletic Park.
 The location of them in close proximity to the restroom and central to other activities was also desired by the community.

 Basketball - The existing full-court basketball amenity will remain in its current location.
-The pickleball striping on the basketball courts would be removed as the new pickleball court complex is developed in order to create separate use areas for basketball and pickleball.
+The pickleball striping on the basketball courts will remain as the new pickleball court complex is developed in order to accommodate for large pickleball tournaments and keep the court multi-functional.